Xandervile/ootmm-settings-generator/README.md

 A settings string generator for customised settings for offline use.
 Mainly for Weighted Random settings a la Majora's Mask Mystery, where you know what COULD be randomised but it isn't guaranteed, and unlike the Randomise Settings option, this can be weighted for your own choosing.

 Current Settings Added:
 - Songs can be either on Songs, on Songs and Owls, or Anywhere (in Anywhere, Song of Time is shared AND shuffled, as settings are Moon Crash starts a fresh new cycle so less stress)!
+As an experiment, Songs on Dungeon Rewards has ALSO been added!
+More info in the weights file.
 - Grass, Pots, Freestanding Rupees and Hearts, Crates and Barrels and Snowballs can be unshuffled, overworld only, dungeon only or all!
 Independently!
 (Grass currently bugged so that is all or nothing)
 - Hives can be shuffled!
 - All swords can be shuffled! (in this case, Master Sword may be needed to time travel!)